 Thoughts of suicide

 Some of these warning signs might be easier to spot than others.
-It can be difficult to know if your loved one is suffering from dual diagnosis when you don’t fully know what dual diagnosis means.
+It can be difficult to know if your loved one suffers from dual diagnosis when you don’t fully know what dual diagnosis means.
 If you have any questions about specific behaviors, you can reach out to a professional for guidance on how to help the person get help.

 Although these behaviors can be scary and dangerous for the person suffering and others, there is hope for recovery.
 Those with dual diagnosis disorder who attend a proper dual diagnosis treatment program can heal completely and regain control of their lives.